truemagic-coder/nemo-agent/README.md

 ## Requirements
 * Python 3.9 or higher
-* Ollama running mistral-nemo
+* Ollama running mistral-nemo or codestral
-* Linux with a minimum of an RTX 4070
+* Linux with a minimum of an RTX 4070 or RTX 4090

 ## Contributing
 Contributions to Nemo Agent are welcome!
 Please feel free to submit a Pull Request.